AlessioMigotti/Project-1/README.md

 ## **Technologies Used:**
 Project 1 was developed using HTML, CSS, and Bootstrap.
-The Bootstrap framework was used for styling and layout.
+The <a href="https://getbootstrap.com/docs/5.2/getting-started/introduction/">Bootstrap</a> framework was used for styling and layout.

 ## **Usage:**
 The website is intended for educational purposes only and is not intended for commercial use.